Staithes and Runswick Lifeboat Station

-Staithes and Runswick Lifeboat Station is located on the north side of the harbour, in the village of Staithes, in the county of North Yorkshire, England.
+Staithes and Runswick Lifeboat Station is located on the north side of the harbour, in Staithes, a village approximately 10 mi north-west of Whitby, in the county of North Yorkshire, England.

 Staithes Lifeboat Station was established in 1875 by the Royal National Lifeboat Institution (RNLI).
 It has been closed for two periods between 1922 and 1978, due to a decline in the fishing industry, and the availability of local crew.
 Staithes and Runswick Lifeboat Station was re-established in 1978 as an Inshore lifeboat station.

 The station currently operates a Inshore lifeboat, Sheila & Dennis Tongue III (B-897), on station since 2016.